-How to Use and Create S3 Bucket on AWS
+How to Create an S3 Bucket on AWS, and how to secure it.

 Here is a beginner’s guide on how to use and create S3 Bucket on AWS.
 Before we start, let’s very quickly recap what S3 is and what different types of S3 tiers are available.